Home Care For Seniors: Choosing the Right Care For You

-You don’t have to look far to know that America is aging.
-Though we’ll know more once the 2020 Census is complete, the number of people over 65 is roughly 73 million right now (almost double the number of seniors in 2010).
-If you’re reading this, you probably know one or two of them.
-Given the “graying of America” as Baby Boomers become seniors, elder care is becoming a more common topic of conversation.
+You don't have to look far to see that America is aging.
+With the number of people over 65 standing at roughly 73 million (almost double the seniors in 2010), the discussion of in-home care for older adults and family caregivers is becoming more frequent.
+Given the “graying of America” as Baby Boomers become seniors, home health services and elder care are becoming a more common topic of conversation.

-Nearly 70% of American seniors will be unable to care for themselves at some point, and surveys show that 9 out of 10 prefer to remain in their own homes.
-Not only does staying at home provide creature comforts, it keeps seniors close to friends and community resources they already know and trust.
-Of course, independent living and assisted living communities have their advantages, but as we all know: There’s no place like home.
+Nearly 70% of American seniors will be unable to care for themselves at some point, preferring aging in place over a nursing home.
+Staying at home doesn't just offer daily living comforts; it keeps seniors close to friends, community-based services, and medical care resources they trust.
+Though an assisted living facility can have its advantages, there's really no place like your own home.

-Home Care vs Home Health Care: There’s a Difference!
+Home Care vs Home Health Care: What's the Difference?

-There’s a surprisingly big difference between home care and home health care, so getting the terminology right is crucial.
+There's a surprisingly big difference between home care services and home health care services, so getting the terminology right is crucial.

 Note that home care aides can remind folks to take medications, but are not allowed to administer meds.

-Home health care services, on the other hand, refer to skilled caregivers.
-While they won’t do laundry or make lunch, these services allow seniors to receive visits from a physical or occupational therapist, social worker or a registered nurse who can assist with the management of medications (including administering meds) and disease or wound treatment.
+Home health care refers to skilled nursing services provided by professional caregivers or other medical professionals.
+While they won’t do laundry or make lunch, these services allow seniors to receive visits for occupational and physical therapy, visits from social workers or registered nurses who can administer medications and treat wounds.

-Your senior may be relatively healthy and mobile and only need a home care aide.
+Understanding these differences helps in choosing the right in-home care services, whether it's personal care aides for a relatively healthy senior or specialized care for medical conditions.
+For example, your senior may be relatively healthy and mobile and only need a home care aide.
 On the other hand, your senior might need skilled assistance for situations like fall prevention, disease management or mobility-related issues.
-Or your senior might need — and appreciate — a combination of home care and home health care.
+Or your senior might need — and appreciate — a combination of in-home care and home health care.
 Many agencies offer this combination under one umbrella.

 The National Care Planning Council is a helpful resource to find agencies that offer combined services, as well as just home care or just home health care.

-Now to decide whether to hire an individual — perhaps someone you know or someone recommended to you — or an agency to provide home care or home health care.
+Now to decide whether to hire an individual — perhaps someone you know or someone recommended to you — or an agency to provide home care or home health aide services.

-Hiring an individual provider can be a cost-saving option for both types of services.
+Hiring individual, independent providers can be a cost-saving option for both types of services.
 For home care, you don’t need a trained nurse, chef or chauffeur to offer enthusiastic, compassionate care to your loved one.
-They may just end up being your mom’s favorite person to spend time with — aside from you, of course — and help her feel independent while still helping her around the house and around town.
+You might find them through personal recommendations, human services networks or they may just end up being your mom’s favorite person to spend time with — aside from you, of course — and help her feel independent while still helping her around the house and around town.
 But there are plenty of individuals not associated with agencies who can provide the medical services your mom needs.
 You’re likely to find them through personal recommendations and community or social networks.

 This section only applies to home health care agencies, which are primarily paid for by Medicare and Medicaid.
 Home care, in contrast, is paid for primarily by families, out-of-pocket, or using Health Savings Accounts (HSAs).